franks42/clj-ns-browser/README.md

 # clj-ns-browser

-Smalltalk-like namespace/class/var/function browser for Clojure's on-line docs, source-code, clojuredocs-examples & comments, based on seesaw.
+Smalltalk-like namespace/class/var/function browser for Clojure-code's doc-strings, source-code, clojuredocs-examples & comments, pprint'ing of values based on seesaw.

 Look for the last released version on clojars.org: [clj-ns-browser "1.1.0"].